Jennifer Widom, Frederick Emmons Terman Dean of the School of Engineering

 Widom, the Fletcher Jones Professor in Computer Science and professor of electrical engineering, served as chair of the Department of Computer Science from 2009 to 2014 and senior associate dean for faculty and academic affairs in the School of Engineering from 2014 to 2016.
 She received her bachelor’s degree in music from the Indiana University Jacobs School of Music in 1982, and her computer science doctorate from Cornell University in 1987.
 Before joining the Stanford faculty in 1993, Widom was a researcher at the IBM Almaden Research Center in San Jose.

 Widom took a year off in 2007 to travel the world with her family when her two children were young.
 Her husband, Professor Alex Aiken, is a former chair of the Department of Computer Science at Stanford, having succeeded Widom in that role in 2014.
-In addition to her husband, two of Widom’s family members are prominent scholars: Her father, Harold Widom, is a professor emeritus of mathematics at the University of California, Santa Cruz; her uncle Benjamin Widom is a professor emeritus of chemistry and chemical biology at Cornell University.
+In addition to her husband, two of Widom’s family members are prominent scholars: Her father, the late Harold Widom, was a professor emeritus of mathematics at the University of California, Santa Cruz; her uncle Benjamin Widom is a professor emeritus of chemistry and chemical biology at Cornell University.